 Hypothesis Methodology Example Data Sources The Demonstration will increase access to intensive levels of care in residential and inpatient settings, as well as medically supervised withdrawal management services, for Nevada Medicaid beneficiaries with OUD and SUD.
 Track and compare rates of OUD and SUD treatment among Medicaid beneficiaries with associated conditions.
 Encounter and claims data; number and availability of residential treatment beds; and ED boarding data.
 The Demonstration will improve outcomes for Nevada Medicaid beneficiaries by reducing the rate of OUD and/or SUD-related deaths.
 Track and compare OUD and SUD overdose death rates.
 Encounter and claims data.
 The Demonstration will reduce preventable or inappropriate inpatient and ED utilization among Nevada Medicaid beneficiaries.
 39 Track and compare rates of OUD, SUD, and general behavioral health inpatient and ED encounters for Medicaid beneficiaries with associated conditions.
 Encounter and claims data.
 The Demonstration will increase adherence to treatment for parenting individuals (definition of parent can be found in Nevada Revised Statute (NRS) here: NRS 126) who will have their children with them in the transitional and residential IMD setting.
 Track and compare rates of acute inpatient readmission and ED encounters for Medicaid beneficiaries with associated conditions following IMD discharge.
 Encounter and claims data.
 The Demonstration will increase access to medical and community-based services in pregnant and parenting individuals in an IMD.
 Track and compare rates of OUD, SUD, and general behavioral health inpatient and ED encounters for Medicaid beneficiaries with associated conditions.
 Encounter and claims data.
+The Demonstration will allow for care coordination of services resulting in a better care transition upon discharge.
+Track and compare rates of OUD, SUD, and general behavioral health inpatient and ED encounters for Medicaid beneficiaries with associated conditions.
+Encounter and claims data.

-39 Note, the State recognizes that waiver of the IMD exclusion may result in an increase in overall inpatient admissions for beneficiaries with OUD and SUD diagnoses.
+39 Note, the State recognizes that waiver of the IMD exclusion may result in an increase in overall inpatient admissions for beneficiaries withOUD and SUD diagnoses.
 This measure is intended to focus on encounters that could be classified at triage as non-urgent or where similar medical services could be provided at alternative or more appropriate sites of care for a lower cost.